 What Can a Repossession Agent Do?

-Under car repossession laws, repo agents are allowed to seize your car if it is listed as collateral on a secured loan, like an auto loan.
+Under car repossession laws, repo agents can seize your car if it is collateral on a secured loan, like an auto loan.
 A repossession company will usually find the address of the borrower and try to locate the car.
 Not everyone wants to give up their car, however, so they may resort to hiding their car inside a garage or with another person.
 In this case, the repo agency might have a tougher time locating the car and may have to resort to other tactics.

 In Kentucky, repo agents can seize a car on private property, but they may not breach the peace.
 This means they cannot enter a locked area of the home to seize your personal property without a court order.
-A repo agent can, however, monitor your home, learn your schedule, and have your car seized when you cannot avoid repossession, like when you’re away from home or your car is parked in the driveway rather than the garage.
+A repo agent can, however, monitor your home, learn your schedule, and have your car seized when you cannot avoid repossession.
+Examples include when you’re away from home or you park your car in the driveway rather than the garage.

 What Can’t a Repossession Agent Do?